Deye27/LatexVectorPlot/README.md

 ## Description

-This repository includes a PowerShell script designed to facilitate the dynamic creation of vector graphs in LaTeX.
+This branch includes a PowerShell script designed to facilitate the dynamic creation of vector graphs in LaTeX.
 Users can customize the X and Y components, as well as specify an additional angle for the vector.
 In addition, a custom label can be added to the graph, allowing more control over the  final result.

 ## Usage